 The Woodsmoke Reduction Program (Program) is part of California Climate Investments, a statewide program that puts Cap-and-Trade dollars to work.
-The Program is designed to help households replace an non-EPA certified wood stove (manufactured 1987 or earlier) or insert used as a primary source of heat with a cleaner burning and more efficient device.
+The Program is designed to help households replace a non-EPA certified wood stove or insert (installed before July 1, 1988) used as a primary source of heat with a cleaner burning and more efficient device.
 Open hearth fireplaces may be eligible for the Program if the fireplace is used as a primary source of heat.
-This Program will offer Vouchers to be used toward the purchase and installation of a new EPA-certified wood stove, wood insert, pellet stove or pellet insert that is certified to emit no more than 2.0 grams/hour of particulate matter, a natural gas stove or insert, a propane stove or insert, an electric stove or insert, or a ductless mini-split heat pump.
+This Program offers Vouchers to be used toward the purchase and installation of a new EPA-certified wood stove, wood insert, pellet stove or pellet insert that is certified to emit no more than 2.0 grams/hour of particulate matter, a natural gas stove or insert, a propane stove or insert, an electric stove or insert, or a ductless mini-split heat pump.

 If you receive a voucher, you must select a replacement device from a Participating Retailer and use the voucher toward the price (including installation and local permitting fees) within 4 weeks.
 The new device must be installed with any necessary permits by an appropriately licensed contractor and meet local fire and building codes; do-it-yourself installations are not allowed under this program.